folkzb/magalu/mgc/cli/docs/virtual-machine/snapshots/help.md

 ## Product catalog:
 - Commands:
-- create      Create a snapshot of a virtual machine asynchronously.
+- create      Create a snapshot of a virtual machine.
-- delete      Delete a Snapshot asynchronously
+- delete      Delete a Snapshot.
 - get         Retrieve the details of an snapshot.
 - list        Lists all snapshots in the current tenant.
-- rename      Renames a snapshot
+- rename      Renames a snapshot.
-- restore     Restore a snapshot to a virtual machine
+- restore     Restore a snapshot to a virtual machine.

 ## Other commands:
 - Flags: